 Learn more about the thought process here: https://www.designorate.com/design-thinking-case-study-innovation-at-apple/

 Jeff Chaplin of Ideo implemented design thinking for a sanitation project in Cambodia and Vietnam.
 He was faced with a ‘shitty’ problem…literally.
 The people in a Cambodian village used to defecate in the open, causing hygiene issues and diseases.
 Jeff Chaplin had to step into the shoes of local villagers, EMPATHIZE, and come up with a sanitation system that is affordable, useful and, appealing at the same time.
 His team built PROTOTYPES and tested them to ensure the end product is just as expected.
 The outcome was in the form of Easy Latrines in Cambodia and Hand Washing Stations in Vietnam which benefited people and businesses together.

 The questions of not asking enough questions

 When Talkd thought through Design

 Talkd in itself is a great example of Design Thinking being a process for everybody.
-We all sat down together for identifying why our marketing projects were not executing as expected.
+We all sat down together to identify why our marketing projects were not executing as expected.
 We asked QUESTIONS to understand what the designers, writers, project managers, and developers had to say.
 Eventually, we arrived at the conclusion that we were just not asking enough questions.
 Through teamwork and brainstorming, we charted out an elaborate system of questions, from the client down to the designer, which when answered, solved the entire issue altogether.

-At Talkd, we practice Design Thinking regularly across our business units of Lead Generation, UX and Marketing to generate positive outcomes.
+At Talkd, we practice Design Thinking regularly across our business units of Lead Generation, UX, and Marketing to generate positive outcomes.
 We utilize this approach to solve problems both internally and for our projects.
 This is what everyone needs to know:

 Design Thinking is a human-centered, immersive process that can solve problems – both organizational and real world.